Ho’omaluhia Botanical Garden, an iconic garden in Oahu (updated 2022)

 Many visitors know about Ho’omaluhia Botanical Garden as that insta famous garden in Oahu lined with palm trees and the iconic Ko’olau mountains in the background.
 They see this version of paradise that they want to replicate without knowing that much about this particular botanical garden.

 Ho’omaluhia translates from Hawaiian as “a peaceful refute and rightfully so, it is tranquil, lush and a beautiful refuge.
+This is one of my favorite gardens in Oahu for the lushness and scale of the gardens to explore and photograph and I share all the details in this guide below.

 Check out the highlights below to visiting Ho’omaluhia Botanical Garden and some of the lush beauty of the eastern side of the island.